alirocumab Click here for help

 Summary of Clinical Use Click here for help

-In July 2015, the US FDA approved alirocumab as the first anti-PCSK9 agent [1-2] for the treatment of patients with heterozygous familial hypercholesterolemia (HeFH) or with clinical atherosclerotic cardiovascular disease, for whom diet and statin therapy has failed to adequately lower LDL cholesterol .
-This approval follows reprots of positive results from several Phase 3 clinical trials, including NCT01644474, which reported ≥50% reduction in LDL-cholesterol levels in patients receiving alirocumab for 24 weeks, which was significantly better than the LDL-cholesterol reduction achieved with ezetimibe treatment [3].
-EMA approval followed a few months later.
+In July 2015, the US FDA approved alirocumab as the first anti-PCSK9 agent [1-2] for the treatment of patients with heterozygous familial hypercholesterolemia (HeFH) or with clinical atherosclerotic cardiovascular disease, for whom diet and statin therapy has failed to adequately lower LDL cholesterol.
+This approval follows reports of positive results from several Phase 3 clinical trials, including NCT01644474, which reported ≥50% reduction in LDL-cholesterol levels in patients receiving alirocumab for 24 weeks, which was significantly better than the LDL-cholesterol reduction achieved with ezetimibe treatment [3].
+EMA approval followed a few months after the FDA approval.

 Mechanism Of Action and Pharmacodynamic Effects Click here for help